 Unless your business is new there could be hundreds of citations out there, many of which you could have forgotten about, so although you can do a citation audit manually, in some cases this may be a real headache.
 Luckily there are tools to help with this:

 LOCAL SEO REVIEWS & RATINGS

-Reviews and ratings are amongst the most important local SEO ranking factors which influence potential customers and help in how to improve local seo results.
+Positive reviews and ratings are amongst the most important Local SEO ranking factors which influence potential customers and help in how to improve Local SEO results.

 Forbes found that 84% of people trust online reviews as much as if they were a personal recommendation from a friend.

 Encourage past clients to leave a review.
 To make it easy for them, provide a simple link which they can click on to be taken directly there.
-A link is available from within Google My Business or alternatively from Whitespark
+A link is available from within GBP or alternatively from Whitespark.

 GETTING LOCAL SEO REVIEWS